adr/adr-manager/README.md

 ```

 The value of `PIZZLY_E2E_AUTH_ID` needs to be a valid `authId` from an active Pizzly session, which you can obtain a) via the Pizzly dashboard (see below) or b) in the local storage (Chrome developer console -> Application -> Storage -> Local Storage -> `http://localhost:8080` -> `authId`)
-The involved GitHub account also needs to have developer access to this repo (`adr/adr-manager`).
+The involved GitHub account also needs to have developer access to the repo `adr/adr-test-repository-empty`.
-Lastly, don't forget to start the app before running the e2e tests (`npm run serve`).
+Lastly, don't forget to start the app before running the e2e tests (`npm start`).

 ### Useful Commands